Bhagavad Gita, Sri Ramakrishna, Swami Vivekananda

 The greatest lesson of Karma Yoga (Philosophy) in the Bhagavad Gita: Sri Krishna

-Gita 18- Yoga of Liberation by Renunciation-63.
+Gita 18- The Yoga of Liberation through Renunciation-63.

 That is, Sri Krishna transmits his Jnana (Knowledge), asks Arjuna to meditate (Dhyana) on all of this, and then decide himself how to act (Karma Yoga).
 That is, he does not impose any type of dogma on Arjuna.
-It is very similar to Catholic free will.
+It is very similar to Catholic free-will.

-Bhagavad Gita 2-22 Atman discards bodies like man discards clothes
+Bhagavad Gita 2.22 Atman discards bodies like man discards clothes

 Perhaps the concept that God (Sat-Chit-Ananda, Allah, Brahman) dwells in all beings can be dogmatic:

-«I am the Atman (Self) that dwells in the heart of every being, O Gudakesha, I am the beginning, the middle and the end of all being» Bhagavad Gita 10- Yoga of Divine Manifestations-32
+“Sri Krishna: I am the Atman (Self) that dwells in the heart of every being, O Gudakesha, I am the beginning, the middle and the end of all being” Bhagavad Gita 10- The Yoga of Divine Glories-32

-But many other systems claim the same thing, for example Christianity says “The Kingdom of God is within you.”
+But many other religions claim the same thing, for example Christianity says “The Kingdom of God is within you.”
 In any case, through the high philosophy of Jnana Yoga it is possible to realize this concept without needing to admit it as dogma.

 Although Sri Krishna explains the theory of reincarnation, it can perhaps be considered a dogma.
 In any case, although reincarnation is fundamental in the philosophical framework of the Bhagavad Gita, we believe that much of its teachings can be understood by someone who does not accept this theory.
 In any case, Swami Vivekananda practically demonstrated the truth of this theory with philosophy.